kemenaran/pico8-boot/README.md

 - ✅ Write a script to rotate the image by 1px every line, and see if the stats are better
 - ✅ Code a demo to see how many colors can be updated every scanline
 - ✅ Write a script to output a new image with reduced colors and/or tiles that can be displayed by the GBC
-- Implement the wavy pattern of shifting
+- ✅ Implement the pico8 pattern of shifting
-- Write an easy-to-use toolchain to convert images
+- ✅ Write an easy-to-use toolchain to convert images
+- ✅ Fix bug where the colors start to be off after one frame
+- Investigate why colors start to be off after a certain scanline
 - Implement back from demo to main